Shirel25/ZoomViT-Study/README.md

 Instead of reproducing the full Zoomer distillation framework, this project uses **attention-based hooks** as a proxy for visual intent.

-By extracting and aggregating attention weights across Transformer layers using forward hooks, we generate **Importance Maps** that highlight **class-decisive regions** responsible for the model’s predictions.
+Attention representations are extracted from the final Transformer block, and patch-level importance scores are computed using the L2 norm of token embeddings.

-we generate **Importance Maps** that highlight **class-decisive regions** responsible for the model’s predictions.
+These scores are reshaped into spatial **Importance Maps** highlighting regions that strongly contribute to the model’s internal representations.

 This approximation preserves the *intent-guided philosophy* of ZoomViT while remaining computationally tractable.